 The Virtuoso is a classic in the world of specialty coffee.
 It’s not really an espresso grinder per se, but for pour over, it’s a beast.

 This grinder is more of a safe bet, compared to the Sette 270W.
 It’s reliable and a good bit cheaper.
 On the other hand, you don’t get the same cutting edge tech as well as espresso capability.

 The final verdict

 The Baratza Sette is one of the few big innovations on the grinder market for years.
-After a marginally rough start, it appears as though the company has dealt with any issues in regards to the weight dosing.
+After a rough start, it appears as though the company has dealt with any issues in regards to the weight dosing and durability.